GregKWhite/COP-3402-parser/README.md

 * `$ git pull git@github.com:GregKWhite/COP-3402-parser.git`
 * `$ cd COP-3402-parser`

-To build the parser:
+To remove leftover files from the previous run and rebuild the parser:
-* `$ make`
+* `$ make clean ; make`

 To run the parser:
 * `$ ./parser`
+  + The program will print the contents of `lexemelist.txt` as required.
-  + If the program is correct, it will print out "The program is gramatically correct."
+  + If the program is correct, it will print out "No errors, program is syntactically correct."
-  + If it is not, it will throw a (hopefully) appropriate error, telling you the grammatical error, along with the token it occurred on.
+  + If it is not, it will throw an appropriate error, telling you the syntactical error.

+To check the contents of `symlist.txt`:
+* `$ cat symlist.txt`